 Armando Genazzani obtained his degree in Medicine and Surgery in 1992.
 He then moved to Oxford, to the Eidgenössische Technische Hochschule (ETH, Zurich; where he held an EMBO long-term fellowship) and to Cambridge, where he was appointed to a lectureship up to retirement age and was also named an Official Fellow and graduate tutor of Clare Hall.
 He returned to Italy in 2003 and is now a Full Professor of Pharmacology.

-He has authored over 150 papers in international journals and is a named inventor on four patents in the field that have been licenced or have been the object of research contracts with pharmaceutical companies.
+He has authored over 200 papers in international journals.
+Google Scholar estimates a H-index of 61 and 172 publications cited at least 10 times.
+The median publications in the period 2018-2022 was 8 per year.
+Moreover, he is a named inventor on four patents in the field that have been licenced or have been the object of research contracts with pharmaceutical companies.
 He has also received the David Phillips Fellowship for research in marine biology and the Marine Biology station of Plymouth in 1997 and the Galeno Prize for Young Scientists in 2008.

-At present he sits on the Scientific-Technical Committee of the Italian Medicine’s Agency (AIFA), on the Institutional Review Board of the local hospitals and on the Expert Panel of the World Health Organization for the Essential Medicines List.
+At present he sits on the Scientific-Technical Committee of the Italian Medicine’s Agency (AIFA), on the Institutional Review Board of the local hospitals, on the Expert Panel of the World Health Organization for the Essential Medicines List and on Committee for Medicinal Products for Human Use (CHMP) at European Medicines Agency (EMA).

 Dmitry Lim has graduated from the Moscow State University (Russia) and obtained his Ph.D. from the Stazione Zoologica “A. Dohrn”.
 He then undertook his postdoctoral work in the lab of Prof. Ernesto Carafoli in Padua.